lionel-panhaleux/ror/README.md

 (unless they are Veteran and belong to the Commander) to determine if it will follow him.
 A result ≥5 is required for a Legion to follow the Rebel Senator during the Early Republic.
 The number is lowered to ≥4 in the Middle Republic, and to ≥3 in the Late Republic.
-Before making the first die roll, he may irrevocably spend money from his Personal Treasury (or the Personal Treasury of his Master of Horse with his consent) to buy modifications to those die rolls.
+Before making the first die roll, he may irrevocably spend money from his Faction Treasury (or the Faction Treasury of his Master of Horse with his consent) to buy modifications to those die rolls.
 For each Talent spent, the Rebel Commander may add 1 to the die roll of one Legion.
 Only one Talent may be spent on each Legion.
 Veteran Legions owing their allegiance to a Rebel Commander follow their Commander automatically.
 Veteran Legions owing their allegiance to a non-Rebel Senator must still roll a die and do not